Two per cent measurement of $H_0$ from Cepheids alone: Discussion

-If the sample was selected based the \ac{SN} magnitude, neglecting this selection would bias $H_0$ low, as the selection preferentially retains nearby sources.
-If the forward model does not account for this, it may place sources at greater distances which, at fixed redshift, leads to a lower and biased estimate of $H_0$.
-Because the \ac{SN} and Cepheid apparent magnitudes (which are directly used within the forward model) are correlated via the host galaxy distance, selection on \acp{SN} magnitude alters the distribution of ``true'' source distances retained in the sample, thus necessitating explicit modelling as described in~\cref{sec:SN_magnitude} that (weakly) couples the inference to the \acp{SN}.
-Consequently, the \ac{SN} magnitude selection analysis is no longer independent of \acp{SN}; however, we verify that including \ac{SN} apparent magnitudes in the forward model alone (without modelling their selection) has no effect on the inferred $H_0$.
-On the other hand, if selection is assumed to be imposed on either the Cepheid apparent magnitude or host galaxy redshift, then there is no need to account for \ac{SN} apparent magnitudes, and the analysis remains independent of \ac{SN} data.
+If the sample is selected by \ac{SN} magnitude, neglecting this selection biases the inferred $H_0$ because the selection preferentially retains nearby, brighter sources.
+Removing this bias requires the explicit treatment of~\cref{sec:SN_magnitude}, which (weakly) couples the inference to the \acp{SN} through the correlation between \ac{SN} and Cepheid apparent magnitudes at fixed host distance.
+Mock tests in~\cref{sec:mock_data_bias_tests} confirm that this treatment yields unbiased $H_0$.
+We have also verified that including \ac{SN} apparent magnitudes in the forward model without modelling their selection has no effect on the inferred $H_0$.
+If the sample is instead assumed selected on Cepheid apparent magnitude or host redshift, the analysis is independent of \ac{SN} data.